SKKU-COMPASSLAB/compasslab/content/members/jihun_yoon/index.md

     job_title: "Researcher"       # TODO: all of the students should specify the title of himself as a "Researcher"
     email:     "head06@skku.edu"  # TODO: school email address (if you don't want to upload your email address, comment or remove this line!)

-    profile_image: profile.jpg  # TODO: put the filename of the profile image here
+    profile_image: jihun_yoon.jpeg # TODO: put the filename of the profile image here

     interests: [   # TODO: fill out your research interests "Computer Architecture",